dheera-01/compilers_project/README.md

     2. `Dev` Branch:
         1. Create a separate branch for every feature.
             1. Create further branches for other purposes.
 For example, `ifelse` branch can have further branch as `tests`
+6. Whenever you defining a new data type pls define in the declaration.py and then import that file in your code.
+It will help us all to follow same data structure.
+7. From now onwards don't use fraction as used by sir, use the standard datatype like int, str etc.
+8. Test case should be made in different files not within same file.
+9. Whenever you define a new function use docstring's python to define that function properly.
+It will help other to understand your code and will come in handy when we are using that function somewhere in the code.